typst-community/tytanic/docs/book/src/reference/tests/regression-tests.md

 <div class="warning">

-A test cannot contain other tests, if a test script is found `tytanic` will not search for any sub tests, this was previously supported but is being phased out.
+A test cannot contain other tests, if a test script is found Tytanic will not search for any sub tests, this was previously supported but is being phased out.
 Projects which have nested tests will receive a warning and the nested tests will be ignored.
 Such projects can migrate by running `tt util migrate`, which will guide the user through and automate such a migration process.